victorballester7/final-bachelor-project/docs/README.md

-# Numerical propagation of trajectories of earth-orbiting spacecraft
+# Numerical propagation of trajectories of Earth-orbiting spacecraft